JBrigden/furemtest/src/pages/index.md

         actions: []
       - title: Video Work
         content: >-
-          Videography or Video Editing - Completed in a professional enviroment to a professional standard.
+          Videography or Video Editing - Completed in a professional environment to a professional standard.
         image: ''
         actions: []